marigbede/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-database-backups-azure-sql-database.md

 Returns information about backups of a database in an [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)] server.

 > [!NOTE]
-> The `sys.dm_database_backups` DMV is currently in preview and is available for all Azure SQL Database service tiers except Hyperscale tier.
-Running this DMV in the Hyperscale tier returns unexpected results, because the Hyperscale tier is snapshot-based.
+> The `sys.dm_database_backups` DMV is currently in preview and is available for all Azure SQL Database service tiers except the Hyperscale tier.
+Since the Hyperscale service tier relies on snapshots for backups, running this DMV in the Hyperscale service tier returns unexpected results.

 | Column name | Data type | Description |
 | --- | --- | --- |